learn-co-curriculum/dsc-normality-assumption/README.md

 ## Checking Variable Distributions

 You do have an initial model displayed above, but this can be improved.
-The first step you should take prior to simply fitt
+The first step you should take prior to simply fitting your model is to see how each of the variables are related to one another.

 ```python